CasperStormHansen/Logic-editor/README.md

 - `inferenceSources`: the lines it was inferred from, if any
 - `beingEdited`: a Boolean (may be absent, which represents false)

 The function `renderProof` converts the internal `proof` object to html which is then placed in a designated `<div>`.
 Each update of the proof, as shown to the user, happens by a complete replacement of the content of this `<div>`.
-The `renderProof` function calls the above-mentioned `string` function, as well as two other functions, which are described in section 3.
+The `renderProof` function calls the above-mentioned `string` function, as well as three other functions, which are described below.

 ## 2 Addition of premises and assumptions